 Mating season varies by region being either June to September or October to January.
 To find a partner a female will crouch in front of a male and exhale her cheek pouches.
 Outside of breeding this is also done.
 Both the male and the female may go on to mate with several other partners.

-Late in the pregnancy the nose of all but the eastern patas’ nose changes from black to white.
+Late in the pregnancy the nose of all but the eastern patas’ monkey changes from black to white.
 5 and ½ months after mating takes place a single infant is born.
 At birth they normally weigh 504g (1lb).

 26% of infants will not make it through their first year due to predation, infanticide, the death of their mother or kidnapping by other groups.